JoyZine

 super-duper-pooper-scooper—gumleaf (i.e. leaf from a gum tree) used in lieu of toilet-paper.

-superb fairy-wrensuperb fairy-wrenMalurus cyaneus, a tiny bird, to a length of 160mm.
+superb fairy-wrenMalurus cyaneus, a tiny bird, to a length of 160mm.
 Adult male superb fairy-wrens are among the most brightly coloured of the species, especially during the breeding season.
 They have rich blue and black plumage above and on the throat.
 The belly is grey-white and the bill is black.
 Females and young birds are mostly brown above with a dull red-orange area around the eye and a brown bill.
 The superb fairy-wren makes a brooding purr, a threat call, as well as a low churring sound.
 To advertise, defend territory and maintain contact with one another, both sexes have a song with loud, rapid notes ending in high-pitched trills.
 Superb fairy-wrens are found south of the Tropic of Capricorn through eastern Australia and Tasmania to the south-eastern corner of South Australia.
 In this range they are seen in most habitat types where suitable dense cover and low shrubs occur.
 They are common in urban parks and gardens, and can be seen in small social groups.
 These groups normally consist of one male and several females and young birds.
 Superb fairy-wrens feed on insects and other small arthropods.
 These are caught mostly on the ground, but may also be taken from low bushes.
 Feeding takes place in small social groups.
 The breeding season is quite long, July to March, but most activity takes place around September to January.
 The nest is a dome-shaped structure of grasses and other fine material.
 It is usually placed in a low bush and is constructed by the female.
 The female incubates the three to four eggs alone, but both sexes feed the young.
 Other members of the group will also help with the feeding of the young.

 superb fruit-dovePtilinopus superbus—in Australia the superb fruit-dove is a mainly summer visitor to the drier types of rainforests, regrowth and adjacent dense vegetation.
 It is most commonly found in north Queensland, only rarely in the south-east.
 The superb fruit-dove eats a great variety of fruits from laurels, palms, myrtles, figs and other plants.
 Despite its colourful plumage it is usually difficult to observe.
 Even birds calling loudly can remain unseen.
 It is generally seen alone or in pairs but sometimes groups gather at fruiting trees.
 Although they spend most of their time in the upper foliage of the rainforest, the nest is often placed just a few metres above the ground.
 The main call is five to six clear, deep whoops.

-superb lyrebirdsuperb lyrebirdMenura novaehollandiae, named for its fanned tailfeathers, which resembles the musical instrument of the same name.
+superb lyrebirdMenura novaehollandiae, named for its fanned tailfeathers, which resembles the musical instrument of the same name.
 Their history goes back 40 million years—they are probably the oldest Australian songbird—believed to be the oldest on earth.The superb lyrebird has an elaborate courtship ritual, centred on a display mound of scratched-up earth, measuring up to 90cm wide by 15cm high.
 Each lyrebird territory may include 10 to 15 display mounds, which the displaying male may visit in turn.
 When courting, the male bird stands on a mound, spreading its tail over its head and singing a loud, clear song for as long as 20 minutes.
 They are also the true masters of mimicry, often going through a range of as many as 40 different calls of other birds and animals during a performance as the male dances on his specially prepared mound.
 They also mimic human-produced sounds, e.g., sirens and phones.
 The male is dark brown on the upper part of his body and lighter brown below, with red-brown markings on his throat.
 His tail feathers are dark brown above and silver-grey below.
 Females of the species are smaller than the males, with similar colouring but without the lyre-shaped tail.
 The females' tail feathers are broadly webbed with reddish markings.
 Young male superb lyrebirds do not grow their lyre tails until they are three or four years old.
 Until this time, they usually group together and are known as 'plain-tails'.
 Their diet consists of insects, worms and small land molluscs.The superb lyrebird lives in forests east of the Great Dividing Range, most frequently in the Sherbrooke Forest area, although not plentiful in number now.

-superb parrotsuperb parrotPolytelis swainsonii, a large, brightly coloured parrot generally seen in small groups, pairs or small parties.
+superb parrotPolytelis swainsonii, a large, brightly coloured parrot generally seen in small groups, pairs or small parties.
 The male is green overall with a bright yellow forehead, throat and cheeks.
 A broad red band on the breast and blue shoulders.
 Tail green above, black below.
 Bill is pink and eyes yellow-orange.
 Females are duller in colour than males and lack the yellow and red colours.
 She has red flecks on the thigh feathers and a bluish tinge on the cheeks.
 The underside of the tailfeathers are tipped with pink and eyes are yellow.
 Immature birds resemble adult females, but with brown eyes.
 The superb parrot lives in small flocks which disperse in pairs to breed.
 They forage both in trees and on the ground and are often active in the early morning and late afternoon.
 Restricted to interior New South Wales.
 Forest and woodlands (esp. river red gum), box or mixed box and white cypress pine woodlands and cereal crops.
 Feeds on seeds, nectar, blossoms, fruit, insects and their larvae and spilled cereal grains.
 The usual nesting site is a tree hollow, generally at great height.
 The female incubates the eggs and the male attends and feeds her during this time.
 Both parents are involved in rearing the young.
 Also known as: barraband parakeet, scarlet-breasted parrot, green leek.

 supply teacher—substitute teacher.